mesosphere/dcos-docs-site/pages/1.12/package-registry/quickstart/index.md

 dcos package repo add "Bootstrap Registry" https://registry.component.thisdcos.directory/repo
 ```

-### Create a service account for the package registry
+### ii.
+Create a service account for the package registry

 DC/OS Package registry needs a service account to be able to run in DC/OS Enterprise.
 Use the following procedure to create a service account with  minimum permissions.